 Article 35.
 Liability of legal persons

+[delete – OM; retain – NG, ZA, MY, CU, IR]

-1. Each State Party shall adopt such legislative and other measures as may be necessary, consistent with its legal principles, to establish the liability of legal persons for a criminal offence established in this Convention, committed for their benefit by any natural person, acting either individually or as part of an organ of the legal person, who has a leading position within it, on the basis of:
+1. Each State Party shall adopt such legislative and other measures as may be necessary, consistent with its legal principles, to establish the liability of legal persons for a criminal offence established in [accordance with: JP] this Convention, committed for their benefit by any natural person, acting either individually or as part of an organ of the legal person, who has a leading position within it, on the basis of:

-(a) A power of representation of the legal person;
+[ (a) A power of representation of the legal person;: delete – NG]

-(b) An authority to take decisions on behalf of the legal person;
+[ (b) An authority to take decisions on behalf of the legal person;: delete – NG]

-(c) An authority to exercise control within the legal person.
+[ (c) An authority to exercise control within the legal person.: delete – NG]

-2. In addition to the cases already provided for in paragraph 1 of this article, each State Party shall take the measures necessary to ensure that a legal person can be held liable where the lack of supervision or control by a natural person referred to in paragraph 1 has made possible the commission of a criminal offence established in accordance with this Convention for the benefit of that legal person by a natural person acting under its express or implied authority.
+[2.
+In addition to the cases already provided for in paragraph 1 of this article, each State Party [shall may: IL]take the measures necessary to ensure that a legal person can be held liable where the lack of supervision or control by a natural person referred to in paragraph 1 has made possible the commission of a criminal offence established in accordance with this Convention [for the benefit of that legal person by a natural person: IN] acting under its [express or implied: EU & mS, NO, US, IL, CO] authority.: delete – RU]

 3. Subject to the legal principles of the State Party, the liability of legal persons may be criminal, civil or administrative.

-4. Such liability shall be without prejudice to the criminal liability of the natural persons who have committed the offences.
+[4.
+Such liability shall be without prejudice to the criminal liability of the natural persons who have committed the offences.: delete – NG]

-5. Each State Party shall, in particular, ensure that legal persons held liable in accordance with this article are subject to effective, proportionate and dissuasive criminal or non-criminal sanctions, including monetary sanctions.
+[5.
+Each State Party shall, in particular, ensure that legal persons held liable in accordance with this article are subject to effective, proportionate and dissuasive criminal or non-criminal sanctions, including monetary sanctions.: SN, VE – move to art.
+39]

-6. Legal persons shall be protected from liability for an act done or omitted to be done in good faith:
+[6.
+Legal persons shall be protected from liability for an act done or omitted to be done in good faith:

 (a) In the performance or intended performance of a duty imposed by or under this convention; or

-(b) In the exercise or intended exercise of a function or power conferred by or under this Convention.
+(b) In the exercise or intended exercise of a function or power conferred by or under this Convention.: delete – EU & mS, IR, NO, SN, US, BF, VE, NE, AR, CH; retain – MY, RU]

+[6 bis.
+Each State Party shall adopt the necessary legislative and other measures to establish as an obligation, in accordance with its domestic law, for service providers to take required measures as necessary to omit or render inaccessible the contents that are criminalized under this convention: IR; against – NZ, EU & mS, NO, LI, IR, AU, CA, CH, UK, US]

+[Article 35 alt.
+Liability of legal persons

+1. Each State Party shall adopt such measures as may be necessary, consistent with its legal principles, to establish the liability of legal persons for participation in the offences established in accordance with this Convention.

+2. Subject to the legal principles of the State Party, the liability of legal persons may be criminal, civil or administrative.

+3. Such liability shall be without prejudice to the criminal liability of the natural persons who have committed the offences.

+4. Each State Party, shall, in particular, ensure that legal persons held liable in accordance with this article are subject to effective, proportionate and dissuasive criminal or non-criminal sanctions, including monetary sanctions.: SG, RU, US, UK, BR, TZ, MY, JP, CA]

 Article 36.
-Participation and attempt
+[Participation Abetting: RU] and attempt

+[delete – CO; retain – IR]